HDilworth/HDilworth/README.md

 Statistics - basic <br>
 SQL - none <br>

-## Projects
-### Coaching Effectiveness for LHS Cross Country/Distnace Track
-A project by me to discover by how much atheltes running cross country and/or distance track at Liberty High School in Peoria, Arizona can expect to improve by.
 <!--
 **HDilworth/HDilworth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.